MSkalai1998/bhuvithedataguy.github.io/_posts/2020-04-05-analyze-redshift-useractivitylog-with-athena.md

 ---
 title: Analyze RedShift user activity logs With Athena
 date: 2020-04-05 06:45:00 +0530
-description: 'Analuze the RedShift useractivitylog files with Athena, You can remove the newline charactors with Lambda'
+description: 'Analuze the RedShift User activity log(useractivitylog) files with Athena, You can remove the newline charactors with Lambda'
 categories:
 - RedShift
 tags: